Fez29/docs/Graft Supernode Guide.md

 -   This guide can be used for testnet with the only difference being that **graftnoded** and **graft-wallet-cli** commands are used with the **--testnet** switch.
 	- Like: graftnoded --testnet

+## Overview

-## Introduction to this guide and the tools included and terms used
+## Introduction to this guide and the tools included and the terms used within it

 **Terms used**

-- 1) root user : a power/admin user in Linux that is able to perform any command/function on your system and can present huge security risks.
+- 1) root user: a power/admin user in Linux that is able to perform any command/function on your system and can present huge security risks.
-- 2) sudo group : a group of admin users that can perform admin commands/functions but require a password to be passed to complete the request.
+- 2) sudo group: a group of admin users that can perform admin commands/functions but require a password to be passed to complete the request.
-    - 2a) Usage : Add sudo in front of any command that requires admin rights in order to execute it successfully.
+    - 2a) Usage: Add sudo in front of any command that requires admin rights in order to execute it successfully.
-- 3) ufw - Ultra Simple Firewall : This allows us to limit connections "into" our server by specific ports.
+- 3) ufw: Ultra Simple Firewall : This allows us to limit connections "into" our server by specific ports.
     - 3a) Once enable and active.
 All ports you "allow", remote machines will be able to make "inbound" connections to our server through those ports and the rest of the ports will be blocked.
 - 4) updating packages with apt : APT(Advanced Package Tool) is a command line tool that is used for easy interaction with the dpkg packaging system and it is the most efficient and preferred way of managing software from the command line for Debian and Debian based Linux distributions like Ubuntu .
 It manages dependencies effectively, maintains large configuration files and properly handles upgrades and downgrades to ensure system stability.
 See here: [**A Beginners Guide to using apt-get commands in Linux(Ubuntu)**](https://codeburst.io/a-beginners-guide-to-using-apt-get-commands-in-linux-ubuntu-d5f102a56fc4)
-- 5) ssh : the way we connect to our ubuntu server from a remote machine using putty, powershell or lunux terminal.
+- 5) ssh: the way we connect to our ubuntu server from a remote machine using putty, powershell or lunux terminal.
 For an in depth explanation and some usage methods, see here: [Definition: Secure Shell (SSH)](https://searchsecurity.techtarget.com/definition/Secure-Shell)
-- 6) systemd - A way to automate and manage services/processes and ensure the configured services are started on boot and restarted if the fail/die.
+- 6) systemd: A way to automate and manage services/processes and ensure the configured services are started on boot and restarted if the fail/die.
 This is not all that systemd does but is what it is used for in this instance. [**Understanding Systemd Units and Unit Files**](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files)
-- 7) logrotate - is designed to ease administration of systems that generate large numbers of log files.
+- 7) logrotate: is designed to ease administration of systems that generate large numbers of log files.
 It allows automatic rotation, compression, removal, and mailing of log files.
 Each log file may be handled daily, weekly, monthly, or when it grows too large. [**Linux man page**](https://linux.die.net/man/8/logrotate)
-- 8) scp - scp copies files between hosts on a network.
+- 8) scp: scp copies files between hosts on a network.
 It uses ssh(1) for data transfer, and uses the same authentication and provides the same security as ssh(1). scp will ask for passwords or passphrases if they are needed for authentication.[**Linux scp command**](https://www.computerhope.com/unix/scp.htm)
+- 9) nano: a simple linux text editor which serves all the requirements in this guide, you can find a more in depth guide on how to use nano here [**Nano Text Editor Commands**](https://www.linode.com/docs/tools-reference/tools/use-nano-text-editor-commands/)

 # Index and quick links: